Here Are 8 Music Stars Who Attended Kobe & Gianna’s Celebration Of Life

 4. Snoop Dogg

 Viewers of Kobe’s celebration watched as Snoop attended the afternoon service.
-The rapper was with his wife, Shante Broadus for the event.
-Since Kobe’s passing, Snoop has been vocal about how the loss of the longtime Los Angeles Lakers player has meant to him.
+The rapper was with his wife, Shante Broadus, for the event.
+Since Kobe’s passing, Snoop has been vocal about what the loss of the longtime Lakers player meant to him.
 He has also posted several pictures to honor Kobe on Instagram.
-His loyalty to Kobe even recently landed him in hot water.
-The rapper allegedly threatened Gayle King after she interviewed Lisa Leslie and brought up Kobe’s 2003 sexual assault charge, which were eventually dropped.
+His loyalty to the basketball superstar even caused some controversy recently when he allegedly threatened Gayle King over comments she made regarding a troubling part of Kobe’s past.

 5. Ciara

 Ciara was another music industry darling who was seen at the “Celebration of Life.”
-The expectant mother was panned to several times with her husband, Russell Wilson, right next to her.
-She also shared on her Instagram Stories that she would be attending, and showed off her glittery nails and shiny rings.
+The expectant mother was panned to several times during the broadcast with her husband, Russell Wilson, by her side.
+She also shared on her Instagram stories that she would be attending and showed off her glittery nails and shiny rings.
 Ciara then captioned the story by referring to Gianna and Kobe as “angels.”
-While it’s unclear if Ciara and Kobe had a personal bond with one another, she did leave a touching tribute to him and Gigi shortly after their deaths.
-The photo is of a younger Gigi being held by her daddy while wearing a Lakers jersey.
+While it’s unclear if the singer had a personal bond with the sports great, she did leave a touching tribute to him and Gigi shortly after their deaths.
+She posted a photo of a younger Gigi being held by her dad while wearing a Lakers jersey.

 6. LL Cool J

-The “Doin’ It” rapper was in the audience at the memorial and didn’t speak on behalf of Kobe.
-The two were friends for years, and LL shared when Kobe died that he watched his greatness from afar.
+The “Doin’ It” rapper attended the memorial, although he didn’t speak.
+The two were friends for years and LL shared when Kobe died that he watched his greatness from afar.
 The television personality also sent his condolences to Vanessa and their girls in his Instagram post.

 “A month ago I was sitting in a restaurant talking about how great you were,” he began the tribute.
 “Now although you’re physically gone, your spirit lives on.
 You meant so much to so many people worldwide.
 We watched you grow from boy to family man.
 We watched you overcome adversity.
 We watched you tap in to your GOD given talents and potential.
 You inspired us to dig deeper and strive to go higher.”